0xCoto/Virgo/paper.md

 short-duration radio frequency interference (RFI), while allowing the user to export the raw observation data as a FITS/csv-formatted file.

 # Example Usage

-`Virgo` can either be called directly as a Python script using e.g.
+`Virgo` can either be called directly as a Python script using e.g.,

 `python virgo.py -rf 10 -if 20 -bb 20 -f 1420e6 -b 5e6 -c 2048 -t 1 -d 60 -s 10 -n 20 -m 35 -r 1420.4057517667e6 -C calibration.dat -W obs.fits`,

-or be imported and used as a package:
+or imported and used as a package:
 ```python
 import virgo